qExobyte/qExobyte.github.io/_pages/about.md

 I've tutored students all across the country, from small schools on the West Coast to TJHSST, America's #1 public high school here in Northern Virginia.
 My tutoring is simple yet effective--most recently, I've helped a student get from a satisfactory 660 to a near perfect 760 in fewer than 10 sessions.
 No matter your comfort with math, if you're determined to learn, I'd love to help you become a stronger problem solver.

 My tutoring takes place online through Google Meet.
-In case you're unsure if my tutoring would be best, **I offer a 30 minute trial session *completely free*.** If you're happy with this trial session, we can schedule recurring sessions for **$40/hr.**
+In case you're unsure if my tutoring would be best, **I offer a 30 minute trial session *completely free*.** If you're happy with this trial session, we can schedule paid sessions for the prices listed below.

 <div align="center">
 <a data-cal-link="ericwolpert/trial" class="button button--large section-button">Book a Trial Session</a>